Abdirachman/Abdirachman/README.md

 FROM world_layoffs.layoffs_staging2;
 ```

--- **Looking at Percentage to see how big these layoffs were**
+ **2.Looking at Percentage to see how big these layoffs were**
 ```sql SELECT MAX(percentage_laid_off),  MIN(percentage_laid_off)
 FROM world_layoffs.layoffs_staging2
 WHERE  percentage_laid_off IS NOT NULL;
 ```
--- **Which companies had 1 which is basically 100 percent of they company laid off**
+**3.Which companies had 1 which is basically 100 percent of they company laid off**
 ```sql SELECT *
 FROM world_layoffs.layoffs_staging2
 WHERE  percentage_laid_off = 1;
 ```
 -- **these are mostly startups it looks like who all went out of business during this time**

--- **if we order by funds_raised_millions we can see how big some of these companies were**
+**4.if we order by funds_raised_millions we can see how big some of these companies were**
 ```sql SELECT *
 FROM world_layoffs.layoffs_staging2
 WHERE  percentage_laid_off = 1